beatak/puller/README.md

         - git_project_3
         - ...

-And you want to do `git-pull` for each git project.
 Once you call `puller` when you're in the `Repository` directory, it will do `git-pull` for each git repository.

 Install
 =======